AdhamAbouaita/Ultimate-Codes-Repository/README.md

 # Ultimate Codes Repository
-### What this is for
+### Usage
-This is where you will (hopefully) find all of Adham and Kenny's codes.
+This is where you will find a compilation of all of Adham and Kenny's CP code.
-This is mainly for competitive programming algorithms and codes, although there may be some other stuff here as well.